What is a credit union?

 Will my contributions be deducted from my pay?

-Payroll deduction is available to serving and retired police officers and serving police staff via the following police forces click here.
+Payroll deduction is available to serving and retired police officers and serving police staff via the certain police forces, to find out which police forces are eligible for payroll deduction, click here.

 For the prison and probation family, deduction from your pay is available through NOMS payroll and the Scottish Prison Service.

-For the military family, deductions via payroll are available through MOD payrolls for serving personnel and veterans.
+For the military family, deductions via payroll are available through the MOD payroll for serving personnel and veterans.